Static to Dynamic Correlation Clustering: Introduction

 Next, we consider the 1.847-approximate local search algorithm from \cite{CLMTYZ24}.
 As discussed earlier, it uses $\Omega(n \log n)$ time even if we just want constant error probability, but this is not $O(m)$ time if $m=o(n\log n)$.
-We show that it can be implemented in $O(m)$ time and with exponentially small error probability.
-The basic idea for small clusters is that each has a small random contribution during the local search process, so their total contribution is strongly concentrated.
-However, for large clusters, we can afford to pay more time on them to make sure they can be found with high probability.
-By designing a smooth sampling probability according to the cluster sizes, we achieve an exponentially small error probability of $\exp(-\sqrt{m}/\log^3m)$.
-In fact, this can be made efficient for any cluster representation, as stated below.
+In this paper, we show an $O(m)$ time implementation of the local search algorithm with exponentially small error probability of $\exp(-\sqrt{m}/\log^3m)$.
+The previous static algorithm tries to find clusters with roughly the same probability regardless of their sizes.
+However, we notice that each small cluster only has a small random contribution to the total cost, so their total contribution is strongly concentrated and we do not need to find all of them.
+On the other hand, for large clusters, we can afford to spend more time and make sure to find all of them with high probability.
+Our full implementation is based on a smooth sampling distribution according to the cluster sizes.
+Moreover, our implementation can also be made efficient in cluster representation, as stated below.